A gentle 3-step approach to reduce screen time without deleting apps, forcing strict rules, or turning rest into another task.

 For many people, the issue isn’t addiction.
 It’s frictionless continuation.
 We don’t need to escape our phones.
 We need friction.

-1. Add a stopping ritual.
 Instead of force-quitting apps, create a small ritual that marks the end of usage.
 A short timer works surprisingly well.

-2. Separate pause from productivity.
 Don’t replace scrolling with another task.
 Don’t track it.
 Don’t optimize it.
 Just stop.

 You don’t need to quit everything.
 You just need a pause.
+For more on stepping back without turning rest into another goal, read What if rest didn’t need to be productive?